Bebao24/GameEngine/README.md

 # Game engine
 ## General
-A game engine written in C++.
-It is still in early development.
+A 2D game engine written in C++.
+It is still in early development. <br>
+It uses OpenGL for rendering and GLFW for creating window.

+## Status
+I know this is more like a framework, but I will try to make it an actual game engine. <br>
+For now, you probably can't use this game engine since there's no documentations. <br>

+### Platform (Operating systems)
+Currently, this game engine is only supporting linux (or at least natively).
+I guess you can run this on MacOS with a little bit of tweaking.
+On Windows, you cannot compile this since you will need GLFW installed on your system.

+## Plans
+In the future, I would try to add a simple documentations when this game engine is more complete and usable. <br>
+Unfortunately, I don't have any plans to support 3D rendering yet.

+## Third-parties
+- GLM
+- GLAD
+- GLFW

 ## License
 This project is licensed under GPL v3 (GNU General Public License v3.0).
 For more information go to the [LICENSE](LICENSE) file.